yh-ng/tp/docs/UserGuide.md

 ## Introduction

-termiNus is an interactive task manager for students in NUS.
+termiNus is an interactive Command Line Interface (CLI) task manager for undergraduate students in NUS.
+This program will help them achieve a better grip on their school life as well as assist in better management of their daily expenses and be reminded of any library loans.

+Fear not, this guide contains all the features found in termiNus along with detailed explanations on the usage of each command.
+We hope this guide is user-friendly!

 ## Quick Start